drewhaiber/EvoLinuxAgent-Public/README.md

 ### Failsafe Access
-To exlcude users from EVO Authentication, put the name of the user on a new line of `/usr/local/etc/evosecurity.d/excludedusers`
+To exclude users from EVO Authentication, put the name of the user on a new line of `/usr/local/etc/evosecurity.d/excludedusers`
 By default, 'user' is included in this file.

 ### Uninstallation